simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 * `get_time_residuals`: Boolean to change if time residual plots should be created.
 Default value is `false`.
 * `get_tag_vectors`: Boolean to enable creation of EUDAQ2 event tag histograms.
 Default value is `false`.
 * `ignore_bore`: Boolean to completely ignore the Begin-of-Run event from EUDAQ2.
 Default value is `true`.
 * `adjust_event_times`: Matrix that allows the user to shift the event start/end of all different types of EUDAQ events before comparison to any other Corryvreckan data.
 The first entry of each row specifies the data type, the second is the offset which is added to the event start and the third entry is the offset added to the event end.
-A usage example is shown below.
+A usage example is shown below, double brackets are required if only one entry is provided.
 * `buffer_depth`: Depth of buffer in which EUDAQ2 `StandardEvents` are timesorted.
 This algorithm only works for `StandardEvents` with well-defined timestamps.
 Setting it to `0` disables timesorting.
 Default is `0`.

 ### Plots produced